 Awards: The good, the bad and the trophy

-Catherine is nominated for the Best Producer Award at this year’s Music Producers Guild ceremony, but it’s not the first time she’s won an MPG, as in 2016, she won Breakthrough Producer Of The Year…
+Though she’s just picked up the Best Producer Award at this year’s Music Producers Guild ceremony, it’s not the first time Catherine’s won an MPG, as in 2016, she won Breakthrough Producer Of The Year…

 “It was pretty amazing,” she says, “but it was good and bad.
 I needed affirmation or confirmation from my peers to legitimise what it was that I did.
 You don’t know if what you’re doing is good, but it felt like something that clarified it for me.
 Afterwards, it didn’t feel like it filled that void, though.
 I think I’d been working towards it, the accolades, the No. 1s, that kind of success.